sgqy/eb-wbconv/doc/ReadMe.txt

 The newest version EBWin4 do not support wordbook, but it gives you some latest map files in your user-dir.

+!
+Some items is not complete.
+This maybe a bug of EBWin

 This toolkit is designed for convert you wordbook to readable UTF-8 text.